 A good extender will accommodate your needs without compromising safety.
 I always recommend reading reviews and checking with your vehicle’s dealer if you’re unsure.

-Quick Tips When Using an Extender
+Quick Safety Tips When Using a Seat Belt Extender

 Summary: Should You Use a Seat Belt Extender?